wheleph/sas-dst-postgres/README.md

 ```

 Trigger the endpoint that creates a dummy authorization record with access token issue time
-just before the DST change:
+just before the DST transition:

 ```
-curl localhost:8080/store-and-rea
+curl localhost:8080/store-and-read
 ```

-This endpoint stored the record in Postgres and then tries to read it from the database.
+This endpoint stored the record in Postgres and then tries to read it back from the database.
-But the read operation fails with this exception:
+But the read operation fails with the following exception:

 ```
 2025-09-20T15:20:23.594+03:00 ERROR 72820 --- [nio-8080-exec-1] com.example.controller.TestController    : Error when find oauth2 authorization with id bf532958-242b-4076-ad30-81c35b48ffa5